baristelmen/ms207/README.md

 - **Jupyter Lab**: Jupyter Lab is a powerful web-based interactive development environment for Python and other programming languages.
 It comes pre-configured with essential libraries and tools for data analysis, machine learning, and more.

-- **KASM Workspace**: KASM allows creating custom container images with VNC support for remote desktop access.
+- **KASM Workspace**: KASM allows the creation of custom container images with VNC support for remote desktop access.
 To build a custom image, use a base image like kasmweb/ubuntu-focal-core and install a window manager (e.g., Openbox) along with x11vnc and novnc.
 Configure x11vnc to start on container launch and expose the required ports.
 A proper kasm_user_setup script ensures user settings persist.
-That kind of image will allow you to use fully fledged desktop without using VirtualBox variants.
+That kind of image will allow you to use a fully fledged desktop without using VirtualBox variants.

 - **Docker Compose**: Docker Compose simplifies the management of multi-container applications.
 With just a few commands, you can spin up your Jupyter Lab and MFront containers and start working on your projects.